MontiCore/monticore/docs/BestPractices.md

   * Disadvantage:
     1. The designer of `A` explicitly has to design the *hole* `X` and inject it into other places.
-    1. Only one overriding alternative possible.
+    1. Only one overriding alternative possible (i.e. multiple overriding in subgrammars are allowed, but only the most specific resides) .
 * Extending nonterminal in the super-grammar.
   * Use a normal nonterminal `X` and extend it in a sub-grammar.
   ```